eioe/vrcc_analysis/README.md

 **How to get started:**
 1. Download the data set from [Edmond – The Open Research Data Repository of the Max Planck Society](https://doi.org/10.17617/3.KJGEZQ)
     There are data-readme files on Edmond which explain what the single folders and files contain.
-2. Clone this repository to a clean local directory (called `ROOT` in the next sections).
+2. Clone this repository to a clean local directory.
 3. Replace the `\Data` folder with the actual data which you downloaded in step 1 and unzipped.
 4. Now you should be ready to go. 😊